therealdishant/ATM-interface/README.md

 # ATM-interface
-Hi i am Dishant Dey, this is my miner project for 5th sem BCA department, this project is made using java programing. if you want to use it, use freely:)
+Hi i am Dishant Dey, this is my minot project for 5th sem BCA department, this project is made using java programing. if you want to use it, use freely:)